Generating the Goeritz group of $S^3$: Chamber complexes and disk decomposition

-Suppose $M$ is a compact orientable $3$-manifold in which each closed surface separates.
-Let $F \subset S^3$ be a (typically disconnected) closed surface in $S^3$.
-Call the pair $\calC = (M, F)$ a {\em chamber complex} with underlying surface $F$; each component of $M - F$ is a {\em chamber}.
+Suppose $M$ is a compact orientable $3$-manifold.
+Let $F \subset S^3$ be a (typically disconnected) closed surface in $\inter(M)$ that divides $M$ into two typically disconnected $3$-manifolds $M_A$ and $M_B$, with each component of $F$ incident on one side to $M_A$ and on the other to $M_B$.
+Call the collection $\calC = (F, M_A, M_B)$ a {\em chamber complex} with defining surface $F = F(\calC)$.
+Each component of $M - F$ is called a {\em chamber}, with those in $M_A$ called $A$-chambers and those in $M_B$ called $B$-chambers.

+A Heegaard splitting $M = A \cup_T B$ is a familiar example of a chamber complex in $M$, with $\calC = (T, A, B)$.
+A Heegaard splitting belongs to a class of chamber complexes, called {\em tiny}, that, for our purposes, contain too little information to be useful.
+However, a Heegaard splitting together with a pair of weakly reducing disks (see Section \ref{sect:Heegaard1} below) does produce a possibly useful chamber complex, through a process called {\em disk decomposition}, or, more formally, {\em chamber complex decomposition}, which we now describe.